carriewang1/DECO-7180--Design-Computing-Studio-1---Interactive-Technology/README.md

 # DECO-7180--Design-Computing-Studio-1---Interactive-Technology
 Design Computing Studio 1 - Interactive Technology

+# Project introduction:
+Our concept provides stress-free parking and a safe dining experience for suburban families.
+We achieved this by incorporating several datasets from the QLD government website in the following ways:
+We use [Eat Safe](https://www.data.brisbane.qld.gov.au/data/dataset/food-safety-permits/resource/69ed0503-43db-4873-abd6-9fcc500b805b) Brisbane dataset to help families make informed food and dining choices about a particular restaurant they are interested in going to.
+In addition, to ensure a simplified parking experience and a stress-free journey to the restaurant we use [occupancy forecasting](https://www.data.brisbane.qld.gov.au/data/dataset/parking-occupancy-forecasting) and [parking meter](https://www.data.brisbane.qld.gov.au/data/dataset/brisbane-parking-meters/resource/fb42db12-7c82-40bb-8d3c-4f6119540edc) locations datasets to display parking places and number of free parking spots on the map.

+We worked as a team, deployed rapid design methodology, created an MVP model and refined the concept numerous times throughout the semester.
+The final concept is based on extensive research, feedback from students and analysis of findings.
+We started by identifying the needs of a modern family living in the Suburb.
+In addition, through user testing sessions we improved our initial version of the prototype, tried to solve usability issues and created a solution that helps young parents with children enjoy a Friday evening in a restaurant and share that precious moment as a family.

 ## A1 - [Annotated Process Portfolio (x3)](https://github.com/carriewang1/DECO-7180--Design-Computing-Studio-1---Interactive-Technology/tree/main/Responsive%20Portfolio%20Website)
 This assessment is identity verified by teaching staff closely monitoring the individual work of students through students' participation and working on projects in class.